 The off-site containment well was installed and tested in late 1998.
 Based on the test results, a pumping rate of about 225 gpm was determined to be adequate for containing the off-site plume (SSP&A, 1998), and the well began operating at approximately this rate on December 31, 1998.
 An air stripper for treating the pumped water and an infiltration gallery for returning the treated water to the aquifer were constructed in the spring of 1999, and the well was connected to these facilities in late April 1999.
 In 2000, due to chromium concentrations that exceeded the permit requirements for the discharge of the treated water, a chromium reduction process was added to the treatment system and began operating on December 15, 2000; however, chromium concentrations declined in 2001 and the process was discontinued on October 31, 2001.
-Based on evaluations conducted in late 2009 (SSP&A, 2009b), Sparton recommended that the pumping rate of the off-site containment well be increased to 300 gpm to expedite aquifer restoration in the off-site plume area.
-This recommendation was approved by USEPA and the New Mexico Environment Department (NMED) on March 26, 20101 and implemented by Sparton on November 3, 2010.
-The year 2010 constitutes the twelfth year of operation of the off-site containment system.
+In late 2009, Sparton recommended that the pumping rate of the off-site containment well be increased to 300 gpm to expedite aquifer restoration in the off-site plume area; this recommendation was approved by USEPA and the New Mexico Environment Department (NMED) on March 26, 20101 and implemented by Sparton on November 3, 2010.
+The year 2011 constitutes the thirteenth year of operation of the off-site containment system.

 Sparton applied for and obtained approvals for the different permits and work plans required for the installation of the source-containment system in 1999 and 2000.
 The Construction Work Plan for the system was approved on February 20, 2001, and construction began soon after that date.
 The installation of the system was completed by the end of 2001, and the system began operating on January 3, 2002.
-Thus, the year 2010 constitutes the ninth year of operation of the source containment system.
+Thus, the year 2011 constitutes the tenth year of operation of the source containment system.